robbintt/outlines/monographs/account_traversal.md

 This whole document is dedicated to convincing you that you should, unless you don't have the bandwidth to do so.

-Removing `Phone Number Recovery` from primary accounts will help a lot, but it's also how you recover your account if you lose your password.
+Removing `Phone Number Recovery` from primary accounts will help a lot, but it's also the default way that you recover your account if you lose your password.
+It is not the only way though, and we will explore better alternatives.

 Most accounts are dependent on one of the following accounts:
 - Google Account (parent account of gmail service)